 Mynas invade habitats and increase the risk of extinction of some already endangered native species.

 Why are Common Indian Mynas a Pest

 Mynas are an economic problem because they damage grain and fruit crops.
 Mynas can also spread mites and they can spread disease to people and domestic animals.
 Mynas have proved to be a problem in outdoor eating areas, stealing food from people's plates.

 The common myna is chocolate-brown in colour and has a black head and neck and should not be confused with Australia’s native, the noisy myna which is grey in colour.
 Like all native animals, the noisy myna is protected under the National Parks and Wildlife Act 1974.

 You can reduce the impact of mynas by clearing away food scraps after eating outdoors.
 Feed pets indoors or clear away their food when finished.
 Removing bird feeders from your garden.

 What can you do in the Garden?

 To reduce mynas in your garden, remove weeds, especially berry producing weeds such as privet, asparagus fern, ochna, African olive and camphor laurel.
 Create a native garden using a good mix of local native species to keep mynas at bay.

 You can block holes in your roof or eaves to stop mynas nesting.
 Before you do so, make sure there aren’t any other animals such as possums or bats using the area, otherwise they’ll be trapped inside your roof.

-If you wish to control myna birds on your property, the best thing to do is to contact a local pest control company or the Canberra Indian Myna Action Group.
+If you wish to control myna birds on your property, the best thing to do is to contact a local pest control company or the Northern Beaches Indian Myna Action Group.